 At St Saviour's we are very conscious of the many excellent initiatives working with the poor and marginalised each year the Parochial Church Council commits to supporting the work of three charities with whom we share a vision.
-During 2020 we are supported...
+In recent years we have supported...

 The Cardinal Hume Centre enables people to gain the skills they need to overcome poverty and homelessness.
 They work with homeless young people, badly housed families and others in need.
 They take the ethos of their founder seriously, ensuring that they offer both a non-judgemental welcome and a stable and safe environment for people in need to seek help and support.
 Everyone who goes to the Centre is treated as an individual and much of their work is done on a one-to-one basis.
 More information about the work of the centre can be found on their website: www.cardinalhumecentre.org.uk

 The Passage runs London’s largest voluntary sector resource centre for homeless and vulnerable people: each day they help up to 200 men and women.
 Their mission is to provide resources which encourage, inspire and challenge homeless people to transform their lives, they do this by: homelessness prevention projects; resource centre services; outreach services; hostel accommodation and supported semi-independent accommodation.
 More information about the work of The Passage can be found on their website: www.passage.org.uk